 - When changes take effect: The first of the following month following receipt of the enrollment request

-The MA OEP is a great opportunity to change your coverage and choose the best plan for you.
+The MA OEP is an opportunity to change your coverage and choose the right plan for you.
 If you’re considering switching back to Original Medicare, check out this helpful side-by-side comparison of Original Medicare and Medicare Advantage.